 Essential oils have been used to restore hair naturally for centuries and help with a variety of medical issues, including hair loss.
 These alternatives to Eastern medicines have become known as homeopathic hair growth remedies.

-- Natural Essential Oils for Your Hair
+Do Essential Oils Work for Hair Growth?

 Not all of them result in improving hair growth, and in a number of cases, these oils won’t work for hair follicles that have gone dormant due to genetic male pattern hair loss.
 However, I’ve tried a few of the more potent essential oils backed by studies and found these results.